magento/devdocs/guides/v2.0/cloud/reference/cli-ref-topic.md

 github_link: cloud/reference/cli-ref-topic.md
 ---

 The Magento Cloud CLI is a cloud-specific verion of the Magento CLI we provide supporting commands including Magento management and Git interactions.
-This reference lists all available commands, and a list of commonly used commands, for Magento cloud.
+This reference lists all available commands, and a list of commonly used commands, for {{site.data.var.ece}}.

 <div class="bs-callout bs-callout-info" id="info" markdown="1">